-13. When do I pay the fee?
+14. When do I pay the fee?

-Fees should be paid after notification of placement in a work week.
-If fees are not paid within 2 weeks of placement, an applicant's placement will no longer be reserved and they may lose their placement to other applicants.
+Fees are to be paid after notification of placement in a work week.
+If fees are not paid within 2 weeks of placement, their reservation will be lost and opened to other applicants.

-14. How do I pay the fee?
+15. How do I pay the fee?

-When applicants are notified of a placement they are provided with a link to pay for the work week with a credit card on a secure website in the same way that products are purchased online.
-Credit card payments only are accepted.
+When applicants are notified of a placement they are provided with a link to pay for the work week with a credit card on a secure website.
+Credit cards are the only accepted form of payment.